ITEmily/ProtonVPN-VM/README.md

 - Step 1: Create a Resource Group and then find and click on Virtual Machines.
 - Step 2: Create a Windows 10 Virtual Machine in another geographic location.
 - Step 3: Use Remote Desktop to connect to the Windows 10 Virtual Machine.
-Browse to https://whatismyipaddress.com and note where it originates from.
+Browse to https://ip.me and note where it originates from.
-- Step 4
+- Step 4: In your Windows 10 Virtual Machine, download the Proton VPN client.
+Log into the VPN and choose a VPN in another country.
+- Step 5: Browse to https://ip.me and note the new "location" of the ip address.

 <h2>Actions and Observations</h2>